Tsun0193/Competitive-Programming/README.md

 * [Progress](#progress)

 ## General info
-This repository contains my solutions for some problems in competitive programming.
+This repository contains my solutions for some classical problems in competitive programming.
 I will update it regularly.

 > Name: Dang Sy Duy
 >